KualiCo/ce-tech-docs/v1_0/README.md

-## Human Resources Data Import Service
+## Human Resources Provisioning Service

 1. HR data will be sent to CE via a REST interface.
 The URL will be provided by your project manager during implementation.